 - Passport and picture: uploaded through the application form (PDF or JPG)

-- Recommendation letters, directly from the reviewers to the programme
+- Recommendation letters, directly from the reviewers to the program

 - diplomas and transcripts: electronic copies initially and later on hard copies by postal mail